Synthetic Controls with Multiple Outcomes: Introduction

 In addition to the theoretical advantage, the multiple-outcome SC estimator has important practical advantages.
-Since the SC weights are calculated by matching both the related outcome variables and the pre-treatment periods, it can be applied even when the number of pre-treatment periods is small.\footnote{Some previous studies have used the conventional SC method by matching on a single outcome with a few pre-treatment periods (e.g., \citealp{billmeier2013assessing} and \citealp{cavallo2013catastrophic}), which may produce biased estimates due to overfitting \citep{abadie2015comparative}.} The multiple-outcome SC can be used when we only observe multiple related outcomes in a single pre-treatment period.
-This is demonstrated in the treatment backdating exercise in Section \ref{Ch2_sec_rob}.

-Furthermore, our method can alleviate the concern on matching over a long period of time, which might be subject to misspecification error due to structural breaks in the relationship between the outcome of interest and the underlying predictors \citep{abadie2021jel}.
+Since the SC weights are calculated by matching both the related outcome variables and the pre-treatment periods, it can be applied even when the number of pre-treatment periods is small.\footnote{Some previous studies have used the conventional SC method by matching on a single outcome with a small number of pre-treatment periods (e.g., \citealp{billmeier2013assessing} and \citealp{cavallo2013catastrophic}), which may produce biased estimates due to overfitting \citep{abadie2015comparative}.} The multiple-outcome SC can be used when we only observe multiple related outcomes in a single pre-treatment period.
+This is demonstrated in the 1990 German reunification application in Section~\ref{Ch2_sec_illust} and the treatment backdating exercise in the empirical application.
+Furthermore, our method can alleviate the concern on matching over a long period of time, which might be subject to misspecification error due to structural breaks in the relationship between the outcome of interest and the underlying predictors \citep{abadie2021jel}.\footnote{\cite{NBERw31942} raise a related point of emphasizing periods closer to the treatment more than distant periods.
+Our method addresses this by allowing the SC method to be used with a smaller number of more recent pre-treatment periods.}

-Other studies that analyze multiple outcomes using the SC method include \cite{robbins2017framework}, \cite{klossner2018synthesizing} and \cite{samartsidis2020bayesian}.\footnote{\cite{cattaneo2021prediction} mention that researchers may want to match multiple outcomes, but they do not provide a formal treatment of this issue as their focus is on prediction intervals.} \cite{robbins2017framework} consider a setting with high-dimensional data at a granular level, with multiple treated units and a large number of control units, whereas we focus on typical synthetic control settings with a small number of aggregate units. \cite{klossner2018synthesizing} differs from our study in that they take account of inter-dependencies among multiple outcomes using vector autoregression models rather than factor models, and that their method requires a large number of pre-treatment periods even with multiple outcomes, whereas our method allows the number of pre-treatment periods to be small in the presence of multiple related outcomes. \cite{samartsidis2020bayesian} adopt the Bayesian framework.
+Many recent empirical studies analyze multiple outcomes using the SC method, see, e.g., \cite{ampofo2022oil,absher2020economic,chu2019joint}.
+However, they treat each outcome as a separate single-outcome SC application and do not realize the benefits of matching on multiple outcomes. \cite{cattaneo2021prediction} mention that researchers may want to match on multiple outcomes, but they do not investigate this further as their focus is on prediction intervals. \cite{klossner2018synthesizing} do account for inter-dependencies among multiple outcomes, although they use vector autoregressive models whereas we use factor models.
+Consequently, their method requires a large number of pre-treatment periods even with multiple outcomes, whereas our method allows a small number of pre-treatment periods in the presence of multiple related outcomes.